 2. Your college or university.
 If you are a full-time or part-time student, check with your school to see if they offer insurance coverage.

 5. Purchase it on your own.
 You can buy insurance from an insurance company or through your state’s Marketplace/Exchange.
 If you buy it from an insurance company, you will not be eligible for discounts based on your income.
 Your state’s Marketplace/Exchange will consider your income and you may receive aid.
 This may lower the cost of your plan, deductibles or co-payments.
 To find your state’s Marketplace, go to www.healthcare.gov.
-Please note: whether from an insurance company or through the Marketplace, you can only buy it during Open Enrollment.
+Please note: whether from an insurance company or through the Marketplace, you can only opt-in during Open Enrollment.

 An Oncology Social Worker Can Help